arxflay/personal-docs/site/docs/gpiostm32wb55.md

-# GPIO STM32WB55
+# GPIO ports STM32WB55

-This section contain's all important informations about GPIO that i learned so far
+This section contains all important informations about GPIO that i learned so far

 ## GPIO port Address mapping